yrmvgh/yiufcrawl/README.md

 * **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.
 * **Imp**, a short-lived experimental race.
 Their undead-like resistances have been simplified to just rN+.
 * **Plutonian**, an unstable, contaminated humanoid that occasionally explodes. !Curing and kills reduce contam.
-* **Bearkin**, shamanistic giant bear-people who can rage when endangered and have a Ds-lite selection of random mutations.
-They're so big they can wield anything except giant clubs in one hand (they still need two hands to draw a bow, naturally).
+* **Bearkin**, shamanistic giant bear-people with a Ds-lite selection of random mutations.
+They're so big they can wield anything except giant clubs in one hand (and they still need two hands to draw a bow, naturally).

 *They're New:*
 * **Skeleton**, murderous animated skeleton seeks revenge against all living creatures.
 From [SteelNeuron](https://github.com/PabloMansanet/crawl/commits/skeleton).